EMarnus/MyCostTracker/README.md

 ### Features Left to Implement

 - Add way to exit out of function.
-- Add a date object to database.
+- Add a date object to database, user input.
 - Add a total row when printing.
 - Add Excel file inport and export function.